High-Performance Animation & GPU Acceleration

 Frequently Asked Questions

-How can I prevent layout thrashing when updating thousands of data points per second?
+How do I stop layout thrashing when updating thousands of points per second?

-Never mix synchronous DOM reads and writes in the same frame.
-Use requestAnimationFrame to batch updates, leverage CSS transform and will-change for compositing, and offload heavy calculations to Web Workers.
-For canvas-based systems, maintain a strict render loop that avoids DOM queries entirely.
+Never interleave synchronous DOM reads and writes in the same frame.
+Batch all reads, then all writes, inside a single requestAnimationFrame callback, animate with CSS transform and opacity so the compositor bypasses layout, and move heavy computation to a worker.
+For Canvas systems, keep a strict render loop that issues no DOM queries at all.

-How do I integrate imperative WebGL/Canvas rendering with declarative React or Vue components?
-Mount a single container element, acquire the rendering context via refs, and manage the render loop externally.
-Use framework lifecycle hooks only for initialization and cleanup.
-Propagate state changes via typed arrays or immutable data snapshots, and trigger redraws manually.
-Keep UI overlays (legends, tooltips) in the framework layer for accessibility and styling.
+Mount a single container element, acquire the rendering context through a ref, and run the render loop outside the framework’s reconciliation.
+Use lifecycle hooks only for initialization and idempotent cleanup, push data in as typed arrays or immutable snapshots, and trigger redraws manually.
+Keep legends and tooltips in the framework layer so they remain stylable and accessible.